-Summer 2019 High School Students Summer deadline was March 1st Opening available.
-Still time to send in your applications! & interviews conducted over spring break in April.
-May apply now for summer 2019
+Summer 2020 High School Students Summer deadline is March 1st, 2020 & interviews conducted over spring break in April.
+May apply now for summer 2020

 - Please calls/emails from student volunteers only not your parents.

 - The Volunteer Application appears below (please print and complete & mail to us).
 If you are a minor your parent must sign as well.